 Transparency is not a word that’s batted around often in construction circles, but it’s critical to the success of any project.
 There are so many entities involved with any project, even small ones.
 If these entities aren’t on the same page, it will be difficult for a project to achieve success.

-Our contractor attorneys in Mobile, AL understand the vital importance transparency plays in projects and companies.
+Our Birmingham contractor attorneys understand the vital importance transparency plays in projects and companies.
 That’s why we’ve put together a two-part guide to achieving it in your company.
 For more tips, skip to part two of this series.

 Project Kickoff Meeting